nicolas-alexander-weiss/lowcrossing_dehn/README.md

   ['K15n153789',
    "JSJ[('SFSpace', 'SFS [D: (2,1) (2,-1)]'), ('hyperbolic', 'm032')]"]]]

-(6) We have around 40 groups of knots with the same Alexander-polynomials such that their 0-fillings are hyperbolic and share the same volume.
-(See the notebook of the text file Results.)
+(6) We have around 40 groups of knots with the same Alexander-polynomials such that their 0-fillings are hyperbolic and share the same volume and such that their knot Floer homology invariants agree (fiberedness status, genus, and rank in Alexander grading=genus).
+The results are in the text or pickle file with the name:

+(7) All knots with at most 15 crossings are such that: K(0,1)!=(mK)(0,1).

 ## TO DO:
-- Use Regina to compute the number of index n subgroups (for small n) of the 0-fillings of the knots in lists (2) and (5).
 - For the remaining pairs in lists (2) and (5) use regina to perform a search through the Pachner graph to find equal triangulations.
 - Use Regina to compute the number of index n subgroups (for small n) of the 0-fillings of the knots in list (6).
 This should reduce the number of possible pairs significantly.
 Such that we are able to work more refined with the smaller list.
 - Show that 5_1 has no partner with 20 crossings.
 (Use the new classification for that.)